 Our goal is simple, inspire 100,000 individuals to sit down together in 2023 to discuss and share about the healing benefits of psychedelic medicine.
 The Drugs Over Dinner experience is an awareness campaign, a transformative participatory experience and an education and integration model.
 The initiative will grow exponentially in 2023 and 2024, helping to prepare clinicians and the public for the new era.

 “We are such a fast-food culture, I love the idea of making the dinner last for hours.
-These are the conversations that will help us to evolve.
-The Huffington Post is excited to partner with Drugs Over Dinner to help expand this conversation from coast-to-coast and around the world.” – Arianna Huffington
+These are the conversations that will help us to evolve.” – Arianna Huffington

 Drugs Over Dinner Advisory Board

 Dr. Pam Kryskow is a clinical instructor in the Department of Medicine at the University of British Columbia.
 Specializing in alleviating the complex modality of pain, she successfully synthesizes her training in family, rural, emergency, pain, counselling and functional medicine.
 Her wealth of experience in conventional medicine augmented by her deep knowledge on the safe use of MDMA, psilocybin and other psychedelics, places her at the forefront of this new, rapidly emerging paradigm.
 Her specialized interest and research in the applicability of microdosing has proven formulative in this growing practice.

 Gabor Maté M.D. is a physician and best-selling author whose books have been published in twenty languages on five continents.
 He is Adjunct Professor in the Faculty of Criminology, Simon Fraser University, Vancouver.